punit1808/Metacrafters_Solidity_Intermediate/README.md

 # My Bank
 This Project basically have a contract of Bank in which we can deposit, withdraw, transfer and can see balance funds in Blockchain.
 Program is written in Solidity version >=0.8.2 and have mapping between address and amount named balances have 3 events for updation of deposit,transfer and withdraw operations in blockchain and have 4 functions for deposit, transfer, withdraw and getBalance operations.
+Also this is for demonstration of error handling using require(), assert() and revert() functions.

 ## Description
 So, as mentioned before code has mapping, 3 events and 4 helper functions now get into its depth and know how the code is working.
 Firstly, mapping balances is mapping the account holder's address with it's funds amount present in his/her account.
 After that 3 events are defined which update the operations deposit, withdraw and tranfer in the blockchain.
 ### In last 4 helper functions:
 1). deposit => It adds the deposited fund into the sender's address and emit it using Deposit event.
+It contains  require() function which checks if the address is present in the blockchain and if not then revert and display custom error.

 2). withdraw => It withdraws the fund from the sender's address and emit it using Withdraw event.
+It contains require(), assert() and revert() functions which will check if address is present, balance is updated  and funds are available for withdrawl resp. and revert if false.

 3). transfer => It adds the deposited fund into the reciever's address and withdraws it from sender's address and emit it using Transfer event.
+It contains require() and assert() functions which will check if address is present and balance is updated resp. and revert if false.

 4). getBalance => It returns the funds available at the provided address.